Law Dissertation Topics

-Law dissertations can be demanding because of the need to find relevant regulations, cases and data in order to successfully address the research problem.
+Law dissertations can be demanding because of the need to find relevant regulations, cases, and data to address the research problem successfully.
 It is of utmost importance to critically examine facts before framing the research questions.

 These topics have been developed by PhD qualified writers of our team, so you can trust to use these topics for drafting your dissertation.

 You may also want to start your dissertation by requesting a brief research proposal from our writers on any of these topics, which includes an introduction to the problem, research question, aim and objectives, literature review along with the proposed methodology of research to be conducted.
 Let us know if you need any help in getting started.

 You can review step by step guide on how to write your dissertation here.

 Review Our Best Dissertation Topics 2021 complete list.

 Topic 1: The legal implications of the COVID-19 pandemic on Canadian immigration and the way forward.

 Research Aim: This study will focus on how the Canadian government benefits from resources accrued from immigration, the impact of COVID-19 on Canadian Immigration, the current legislation on immigration, the effects of COVID-19 on the immigration law, the possible amendments that could help cushion the impact and the way forward.